-Interested Parties are the bodies or individuals who are entitled to make representations to the Authority on new or variations to premises licences.
-In addition to this, interested parties may seek a review of a premises licence.
-Interested parties include:
+Other persons are the bodies or individuals who are entitled to make representations to the Authority on new or variations to premises licences.
+In addition to this, any person may seek a review of a premises licence.
+Examples include:

-- a person likely to be affected by the operation and impact of the premises, - a body representing persons likely to be affected by the operation and impact of the premises, - a person involved in a business likely to be affected by the operation and impact of the premises, - a body representing persons involved in such businesses likely to be affected by the operation and impact of the premises, - Elected Members of the Oxford City Council.
+- a person likely to be affected by the operation and impact of the premises, - a body representing persons likely to be affected by the operation and impact of the premises, - a person involved in a business likely to be affected by the operation and impact of the premises, - a body representing persons involved in such businesses likely to be affected by the operation and impact of the premises, - Elected Members of the Oxford City Council. - Any other person